Cooper Standing Desk Converter Review

 The Cooper is very new so there aren’t a lot of verified buyer user reviews on it yet, but initial reviews have been mostly positive.
 Many have noted that the Cooper is a great choice for taller users, which makes sense considering not only its max height of 22″, but also its stability at that height.
 These couple of extra inches over the competition make the difference for those on the taller side, with one user reporting in at 6’7″ with a positive experience.
 One user on Amazon commented about the lack of keyboard angle adjustment and that the gap between the keyboard platform and the upper work surface is so small as to sometimes cause him to bang his knuckles against the sharp edge of the top surface when mousing around.

 Note, the original price of the Cooper was $290.
-While most products in the office fitness category go down in price over time, the Cooper was likely impacted by Chinese tariffs and may be further impact by future tariffs being warned..
+While most products in the office fitness category go down in price over time, the Cooper was likely impacted by Chinese tariffs and may be further impacted by future tariffs being warned.

 For more information on our review process, click here.